jednano/eclint/README.md

 Fixes supported charsets by adding or removing BOM signatures and encoding the text in the new charset.

-_Note: Since this tool is itself a [Gulp plugin](#gulp-plugin), all BOM signatures will be stripped off internally by means of [strip-bom](https://www.npmjs.com/package/strip-bom).
-There's not much that can be done about this, but if you specify a supported charset in your `.editorconfig` file the BOMs will be inserted or re-inserted before they are written._

 ##### infer

 Only infers documents with BOM signatures.
 No other assumptions made at this time.